toprogramm/pdf-divider/README.md

   <img src="https://www.lukovskii.com/assets/imagehost/scissors.png" alt="logo" height="250">
 </a>

+## About:
+The PDF Splitter Script is a Python tool that simplifies the process of breaking down large PDF files into smaller groups of pages.
+Users can customize the splitting based on the number of pages per group, providing a user-friendly solution for managing and organizing PDF documents.
+The script includes error handling for smooth execution and is part of the PDF Splitter GitHub repository.
+Developed for personal use, users are encouraged to report issues for timely resolution.

 ### Prerequisites:
 - **Python Installed:** Ensure you have Python installed on your system.
 You can download and install Python from the official [Python website](https://www.python.org/downloads/).